Home Β» Blog Β» Painting Tips Β» Colour Theory for Absolute Beginners

 How to Mix Orange Acrylic Paint

-Since the color tints and pigment concentrations can vary by brand and medium, you may get slightly different colors when mixing them.
+Since the colour tints and pigment concentrations can vary by brand and medium, you may get slightly different colours when mixing them.

-The best way to be certain of the color you will get is to make yourself a basic color wheel using your own paints and experiment with the colors you have.
+The best way to be certain of the colour you will get is to make yourself a basic colour wheel using your own paints and experiment with the colours you have.

-Make note of the colors you used and the ratio of paint.
-Keep the sheet for reference and add to it as you learn more about color.
+Make a note of the colours you used and the paint ratio.
+Keep the sheet for reference and add to it as you learn more about colour.
+I keep them in a watercolour sketchbook I call my “Paint Recipe Book” so I can refer back to them later.

-Making color swatches of the paint you have is also a good idea.
-Acrylic paint usually dries slightly darker and does not always match the color on the tube.
+Making colour swatches of the paint you have is also a good idea.
+Acrylic paint usually dries slightly darker and does not always match the colour on the tube.

-Having a color chart that shows what the color looks like when dry can help you decide what colors to use.
+Having a colour chart that shows what the colour looks like when dry can help you decide what colours to use.
 You can add to the sheet whenever you buy a new tube of paint.

 I like using acrylic paper to make swatches since it holds the paint better.